jpfairbanks/SemanticModels.jl/doc/src/validation.md

 Flux.train!(loss, data, ADAM(...))
 ```

-Outputs of the LSTM layer are subject to 50% dropout as a regularization measure to avoid over-fitting, and then fed to a densely connected neural network layer for computation of non-linear feature functions.
+I the above example, outputs of the LSTM layer are subject to 50% dropout as a regularization measure to avoid over-fitting, and then fed to a densely connected neural network layer for computation of non-linear feature functions.
 Outputs of this dense layer are normalized for each batch of training data as another regularization measure to constrict extreme weights.
 This sequence of dropout-dense-normalization layers is repeated once more to add depth to the non-linear features learned by the model.
 Finally, a softmax activation function is calculated on the outputs and a binary classification is completed on each case in our dataset.

 To train this DeepValidate model, we execute the following steps: